Security Awareness Training – 8 Tips to Embrace a Zero Trust Mindset

 To authenticate with that network, we recommend Cisco Duo Multi-Factor Authentication (MFA) application provides effective personal security.

 Cisco Advanced Malware Protection (AMP) provides global threat intelligence, advanced sandboxing, and real-time malware scanning and blocking to prevent breaches.
+You could also level-up your email with Advanced Threat Protection.

 Then for your personal social engineering, we recommend a “zero trust” policy.
 Don’t assume any email or link inside or outside your organization is okay.
 Verify everything.